StanfordBDHG/ResearchKitOnFHIR/README.md

 ### Converting ResearchKit Task Results to FHIR QuestionnaireResponse

-In your class that implements the `ORKTaskViewControllerDelegateProtocol`, you can extract a FHIR [QuestionnaireResponse](https://www.hl7.org/FHIR/questionnaireresponse.html) from the task's results as shown below.
+In your class that implements the `ORKTaskViewControllerDelegateProtocol`, you can extract an FHIR [QuestionnaireResponse](https://www.hl7.org/FHIR/questionnaireresponse.html) from the task's results as shown below.

 ```swift
 func taskViewController(